SCTP Protocol Tutorial | SCTP Vs TCP

 What are the SCTP Chunk types?

-• INIT – This chunk is sent by the client to initiate an association.
+• INIT – The client sends this chunk to initiate an association.
 INIT is not permitted to be combined with any other chunk.
 This is the initial message exchanged to start a four-way handshake.

 • INIT-ACK – Acknowledgement message sent by the server in response to an INIT received.
 If the server accepts a new connection from the client, the INIT ACK should be returned to the source port and source IP of the received INIT.
 The server includes a list of the local machine’s IP addresses in the ACK message.